fluid-lab/gamepad-navigator/docs/components/configurationPanel.md

 ### `{configurationPanel}.createCheckbox(inputIdentifier, configMenu, isAxes, currentValue)`

 - `inputIdentifier {String}` A description of the gamepad input type and its index.
 For example, "button-0".
 - `configMenu {Object}` The DOM Object used for storing the configuration options for a given gamepad input.
+This will will be modified as we are storing the checkbox inside it.
 - `isAxes {Boolean}` Whether the type of gamepad input is "axes".
 - `currentValue {Object}` The current "Speed Factor" value for the given gamepad input.
 - Returns: Nothing.